dhharker/BackNg/README.md

 extend schemas provided by plugins.
 Plugins can expose validators, field types etc. which can then be used globally (not great from a loose-coupling PoV but meh).

+##...why?
+I'm a PHP developer and writing/deploying Node.js apps (or even meteor) is scary voodoo!
+I thought about using the MEAN stack but all I really wanted/needed was Angular and ui-router, and couldn't spare the time to learn node and express just to hook up a REST backend.
+There are far more options for hosting PHP apps than JS ones.

 ## Installation
 - Ensure dependencies are met
 - Download or clone this repo somewhere accessible from your web server